yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance.html.markdown

 * `description` - Description of the instance.
 * `fqdn` - FQDN of the instance.
 * `zone` - Availability zone where the instance resides.
-* `labels` - A set of key/value label pairs to assign to the instance.
+* `labels` - A set of key/value label pairs assigned to the instance.
 * `metadata` - Metadata key/value pairs to make available from within the instance.
 * `platform_id` - Type of virtual machine to create.
 Default is 'standard-v1'.